-Interns will meet with BMP for one-hour every month for clinical case conference/journal club.
+Interns will meet with BMP faculty and post docs every month for clinical case conference/journal club.
 Interns and staff will take turns presenting clinical material to the group for consultation, support, and feedback.
-Interns will be required to complete two formal, hour-long presentations over the course of the training year as well as present one article for group review and discussion.
+Interns will be required to complete four formal, hourlong presentations over the course of the training year.
+These include two clinical case presentations, one didactic, and one article for group review and discussion.